bimobject/docs/docs/documentation/product/creating-a-product.md

 :::warning Default factories
 You can create products without adding any factories to them.

-If you don't add any factory entities to a product, Eando X will use default factory data.
+If you don't add any factory entities to a product, EandoX will use default factory data.
 This will lower the products data quality, and might make your environmental impact score worse.
 :::

 In the `Factories` section, click the `Add factory` button.